14 Email Design Best Practices to Improve Email Performance

 10. Use GIFs rather than videos

 When you have a choice between video and GIFs, always choose GIFs.
-Because only a few email clients allow embedded videos you are more likely to end up in the spam.
+Because only a few email clients allow embedded videos, embedding videos in your emails can make your emails end up in the spam folder.

 If people can’t find a place to unsubscribe from your emails, they’re likely to mark your emails as spam.
 Design your unsubscribe link to be more visible.
-You might lose some subscribers, but you will also lose some spam reports.
+You might lose some subscribers, but you will also lose some spam reports and it’ll only make your email list cleaner.

 Testing emails is an iterative process.
 It means you will have to continuously test and retest to make sure your emails are rendering correctly.

-You can test several components like CTAs, responsiveness, layout, etc, and see how people engage with different versions of the same content.
+You can A/B test several components like CTAs, responsiveness, layout, etc, and see how people engage with different versions of the same email.
+You can then understand what’s resonating with your recipients and use that information for future email campaigns.

 Almost 80% of people use dark mode on their devices.
-So it's important your email design work well with it.
+So it's important your email design works well with it.

-Make sure that the font is shifting to a light color on the dark background and that all the visual components are properly visible for a dark or light background.
+Make sure that the font shifts to a light color on the dark background and that all the visual components are properly visible for both dark and light background.

 Dark mode email template